 While they are principally concerned with giving female artists a platform, they also promote designs that embody diversity and social activism.
 This site offers a collection of incredible designs, and has a really clear identity in relation to your average design blog.
 Women of Graphic Design also welcome open submissions, so if you are a budding female designer, it could be a great way to have your work seen and shared.

 This blog should be your go-to site for design inspiration.
 The name says it all.
 The Inspiration Grid is a never-ending grid of inspiring images and design projects for you to scroll through.
 Like Pinterest, but with an emphasis on graphic design.
 The images range in aesthetic, medium and style; some are 3D illustrations, others are origami artworks, but if you’re looking to soak up some of the most beautiful designs the internet has to offer, you’ll find them all here in one place.
 Click on any image you like, and it will lead you to the portfolio of works that particular designer has made.
 The blog is one big interactive mood board.
 The perfect tool for observing different aesthetics, and helping establish your own taste.

-Whether you’re looking for design inspiration, a place in which to learn basic skills, or advice on how to work as a professional graphic designer, these blogs offer all you could possibly want.
+Whether you’re looking for design inspiration, a place in which to learn basic skills.
+Or advice on how to work as a professional graphic designer.
+These graphic design blogs offer all you could possibly want.
 There are many creative blogs out there, but in our experience, these are the best.
 So start visiting these sites, and you’ll be producing perfect designs before you know it.